Chart Color Schemes

 Educational outcomes in Port Macquarie Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-This includes 10.6% in primary education, 8.1% in secondary education, and 2.5% pursuing tertiary education.
-The five schools in Port Macquarie Surrounds have a combined enrollment of 258 students, all focusing exclusively on primary education with secondary options available in nearby areas.
-Local school capacity is limited (4.8 places per 100 residents compared to the regional average of 14.2), leading many families to travel for schooling.
+Educational participation is high at 27.0%, including 10.6% in primary education, 8.1% in secondary education, and 2.5% pursuing tertiary education.
+Port Macquarie Surrounds has 5 schools with a combined enrollment of 258 students, focusing exclusively on primary education with secondary options available in surrounding areas.
+Local school capacity is limited at 4.8 places per 100 residents compared to the regional average of 14.2, leading many families to travel for schooling.

 Frequently Asked Questions - Education